Datasets for Online Controlled Experiments: A Novel Dataset for Experiments with Adaptive Stopping

 The ASOS Digital Experiments Dataset contains results from OCEs run by a business unit within ASOS.com, a global online fashion retail platform.
 In terms of the taxonomy defined in Section~\ref{sec:oced_taxonomy}, the dataset contains \emph{multiple} (78), \emph{real} experiments, with two to five variants in each experiment and four decision metrics based on binary, count, and real-valued responses.
 The results are aggregated on a \emph{group} level, with \emph{daily or 12-hourly checkpoints} of the metric values \emph{cumulative} from the start of the experiment.
 The dataset design meets all the three criteria stated above and hence differentiates itself from other public datasets.

 We provide readers with an accompanying datasheet (based on~\cite{gebru2020datasheets}) that provides further information about the dataset.
-We also host the dataset on Open Science Framework to ensure it is easily discoverable and can be preserved long-term.\footnote{Link to the dataset and accompanying datasheet: \url{https://osf.io/64jsb/}} It is worth noting that the dataset is released with the intent to support development in the statistical methods required to run OCEs.
+We also host the dataset on Open Science Framework to ensure it is easily discoverable and can be preserved long-term.\footnotemark[1] It is worth noting that the dataset is released with the intent to support development in the statistical methods required to run OCEs.
 The experiment results shown in the dataset are not representative of ASOS.com's overall business operations, product development, or experimentation program operations, and no conclusion of such should be drawn from this dataset.